- provides phonics training at schools, targeted according to individual circumstances

 ran parents evenings and discussed relevant issues with education officers and advisors.

-Since then Elizabeth has trained teachers at more than two hundred venues in the
+Since then Elizabeth has provided training for teachers at more than two hundred